ngaut/stackvm/spec.md

 Each instruction in the plan is represented as a JSON object with the following keys:

 - `seq_no`: A unique and AUTO-INCREMENT integer identifying the instruction's sequence within the plan, starting from 0.
 - `type`: A string indicating the instruction type.
+See Supported Instructions.
 - `parameters`: An object containing parameters required by the instruction.

 ```json